-Hurricane Douglas within ‘razor thin’ distance of Hawaii

-Meteorologists cautioned the hurricane’s path could shift slightly and Douglas could still unload its destructive power on the islands of Oahu and Kauai.

-“It’s still not out of the realm of possibilities.
-So we want people to really remain vigilant and stay prepared, at least for tonight,” Eric Lau, a meteorologist with the National Weather Service in Honolulu said Sunday.
+Hawaiian Islands avoid direct hit from Hurricane Douglas

+The hurricane’s rain showers “fell apart” with Oahu not receiving much rainfall, he said.
+Kauai was under a flood advisory because the island received heavier rain.

+Douglas gained some strength as it spun past Hawaii and headed west-northwest into the Pacific Ocean at 16 mph (26 kph).

-Late Sunday, Douglas was 65 miles (105 kilometers) northeast of Honolulu.
-It had maximum sustained winds of 85 mph (140 kph), making it a Category 1 hurricane.
+Early Monday, Douglas was 60 miles (95 kilometers) northwest of Lihue, Kauai.
+It had maximum sustained winds of 90 mph (150 kph), keeping it as a Category 1 hurricane.

-Heavy rain and wind gusts battered Maui during the morning, downing a small tree on the Hana Highway.
+On Sunday, heavy rain and wind lashed Maui, downing a small tree on the Hana Highway.

-Gentle rain fell and blustery winds swayed trees on Oahu, home to the state’s biggest city, Honolulu.
+As the storm moved west across the island chain from Maui, gentle rain fell and blustery winds swayed trees on Oahu, home to the state’s biggest city, Honolulu.
 Sand and debris washed ashore on a two-lane coastal road.

 Despite the dangers, surfers rode waves and residents took selfies at a lookout point next to the ocean.

-Lau said Douglas would have been a lot worse had its track been 20 or 30 miles (32 to 48 kilometers) to the south.
+National Weather Service meteorologist Eric Lau said Douglas would have been a lot worse if it had tracked 20 or 30 miles (32 to 48 kilometers) to the south.

-One reason is that this path put Douglas to the north of the state and not directly over the islands.
-Another is that this path mostly put the island chain near the southwest quadrant of the storm, which is often less destructive than the northeast and the right side of a hurricane’s eye, Lau said.

 “We were really playing with a really fine line, a razor thin line between what we’ve experienced today compared to what we could have experienced,” he said.

-Honolulu Mayor Kirk Caldwell warned Oahu wasn’t “out of the woods yet” and strong winds, heavy rains and flooding could still hit.

-“We’re cautiously optimistic that we’ll be able to issue an all clear early tomorrow morning, but our city staff is continuing to monitor any effects this storm may have overnight,” he said in a statement.

-Duke Stevens, who lives in Hana on Maui’s eastern tip, said by early afternoon there was no longer any wind and the light rain that fell persistently through the night had subsided.
+Duke Stevens, who lives in Hana on Maui’s eastern tip, said there was no longer any wind by Sunday afternoon and the light rain that fell persistently through the night had subsided.

 “I’ve seen a lot worse,” said Stevens, who has lived on Maui since 1987.